-River (see Figure 5-1).
-The Carmans River is monitored as a geographic control location for comparative purposes, as it is not affected by operations at BNL and is not within the Peconic River watershed.
+The Carmans River is monitored as a geographic control location for comparative purposes, as it is not affected by operations at BNL and is not connected to the Peconic River watershed.

 On the Laboratory site, the Peconic River is an intermittent, groundwater-fed stream.
 Offsite flow occurs only following periods of sustained precipitation and a concurrent rise in the water table, typically in the spring.
-There was no off-site flow until the latter part of 2018.
-The on-site portions of the Peconic River remained dry throughout most of the year as the water table remained low due to drought conditions from 2015 through 2017.
+There was off-site flow during the first half of 2019 followed by drying conditions through the end of the year.
+The fluctuating cycles with periods of flow and no-flow are indicative of the combined influences of precipitation and groundwater.

-Historical monitoring data indicates no significant variations in water quality throughout the Peconic River system on-site, and pollution prevention efforts at the Laboratory have significantly reduced the risk of accidental releases.
+Historical monitoring data indicates no significant variations in water quality throughout the Peconic River system on site, and pollution prevention efforts at the Laboratory have significantly reduced the risk of accidental releases.
 The following sections describe BNL's surface water monitoring and surveillance program.